passiv/snaptrade-sdks/docs/ratelimiting.md

 Every SnapTrade client is ratelimited to 250 requests per minute by default.
 If you have a large number of users and would like to request a higher ratelimit, please contact your Customer Success Manager.

+## Keeping Track of Your Ratelimit

+The SnapTrade API returns several helpful response headers that you can use to keep track of your ratelimit usage:

+- `X-RateLimit-Limit`: the maximum number of requests you can make in a given minute
+- `X-RateLimit-Remaining`: the number of requests remaining in the current minute
+- `X-RateLimit-Reset`: the number of seconds until the next minutely ratelimit resets

 ## Common Causes and Mitigations

 There are a number of situations that may cause your ratelimiting to kick in.
 Here are a few scenarios and suggested mitigations: